flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Training a Named Entity Recognition (NER) Model with Flair Embeddings

 To train a sequence labeling model for NER, just minor modifications to the above script are necessary.
-Load an NER corpus like CONLL_03 (requires manual download of data - or use a [different NER corpus](/resources/docs/TUTORIAL_6_CORPUS.md#datasets-included-in-flair)), change the `label_type` to 'ner' and and use a `StackedEmbedding` consisting of GloVe and Flair:
+Load an NER corpus like CONLL_03 (requires manual download of data - or use a [different NER corpus](/resources/docs/TUTORIAL_6_CORPUS.md#datasets-included-in-flair)), change the `label_type` to ' ner' and and use a `StackedEmbedding` consisting of GloVe and Flair:

 ```python
 from flair.datasets import CONLL_03